divyangana009/Microsoft-Face_recognition_Attendance_System/README.md

   ## Add new faces
   -----------------------------------------------------------
-   You can add new faces for decoding in Students_Images folder.
+   You can add new faces for decoding in ImagesAttendance folder.

   ##  Having Problems??
   ---------------------------------------